As some of you might already know, Resco comes from Slovakia – a little-big country in the heart of Europe with rich history and culture.

 That’s why many children (I was guilty of this too) cannot wait for the dinner to be over and whine during.

-BTW: The presents are brought to us not by Santa Claus, but by Little Jesus.
+And by the way, the presents are brought to us not by Santa Claus, but by Baby Jesus.
 The meaning?
 Beats me.